A Groundbreaking Initiative to Provide Free High-Speed Internet For Families in Need

 Providing Stable High-Speed Internet Access to Students who Need it the Most

-Chicago Connected is a groundbreaking program that will provide free high-speed internet service to approximately 100,000 Chicago Public Schools (CPS) students.
-This first-of-its-kind program will be one of the largest and longest-term efforts by any city to provide free, high-speed internet over the course of four years to increase internet access for students.
+Chicago Connected is a groundbreaking program that provides no-cost, high-speed internet service to CPS students in their households.
+This first-of-its-kind program will be one of the largest and longest-term efforts by any city to increase internet access for students over the course of four years.

 According to Census data, an estimated 100,000 students lack access to high-speed internet in Chicago.
-In order to narrow the digital divide for CPS families, Chicago Connected will provide up to four years of high-speed internet for CPS families who are most in need.
-Students who are eligible for the program and are planning to enroll in summer school in 2020 will be prioritized as the program rolls out in the coming weeks.
+In order to narrow the digital divide for CPS families, Chicago Connected offers up to four years of high-speed internet for CPS families who are most in need.

 View materials and resources used to plan and implement the Chicago Connected internet equity program.